 — Alex Morgan (@alexmorgan13) May 24, 2019

-Indeed, the American women’s team roundly outperforms the men’s team — the men failed to qualify for last year’s World Cup while the women won it — but the men make much more money.
+Indeed, the American women’s team roundly outperforms the men’s team — the men failed to qualify the last World Cup while the women won it — but the men make much more money.
 On March 8, International Women’s Day, the women took action, filing a federal gender-discrimination lawsuit against the United States Soccer Federation, the national governing body for the sport.

 Morgan’s name was listed first in the lawsuit, which accuses the federation of paying “only lip service to gender equality,” according to TIME.
 The federation denied unlawful conduct in a legal filing, according to TIME, attributing any pay discrepancies to “differences in the aggregate revenue generated by the different teams and/or any other factor other than sex.”